New York City Schools with Web Design Programs

 The upper-level requirements for this major expand upon the 2-year curriculum and allow students to specialize in one of five areas, including advertising, graphic or Web design or illustration.
 The lower-level foundational studies emphasize theory and practice and include sequential courses in communication and graphic design, raster and vector imaging, drawing and typography.
 Students will be trained in the use of a number of relevant software applications.

 Additional program features include a student design team and the chance to work with real-life clients.
 The degree requires a total of 120 credits to complete, and along with coursework, aspiring designers must submit a senior project, assemble a portfolio and participate in an internship.

 Other School Options

-At the Borough of Manhattan Community College, students can earn an Associate of Applied Science in Multimedia Programming and Design; Bronx Community College offers a 2-year program in Digital Design and Computer Graphics.
-The applied new media program at LaGuardia Community College covers topics in Web design and programming and provides students with access to a state-of-the-art digital laboratory.
+At the Borough of Manhattan Community College, students can earn an Associate of Science in Multimedia Programming and Design; Bronx Community College offers a 2-year program in Digital Arts.
+The new media technology program at LaGuardia Community College covers topics in Web design and programming and provides students with access to a state-of-the-art digital laboratory.

-A Bachelor of Science in Graphic Design is available at Queens College; the program includes coursework in animation and interactive Web design.
-Students who are interested in earning a graduate degree may want to look into Hunter College's Master of Fine Arts in Integrated Media Arts program or the doctoral certificate program in Interactive Technology and Pedagogy at the CUNY Graduate Center.
+A Bachelor Fine Arts in Design is available at Queens College; the program includes coursework in digital animation and Web design.
+Students who are interested in earning a graduate degree may want to look into Hunter College's Master of Fine Arts in Integrated Media Arts program or the doctoral certificate program in interactive technology and pedagogy at the CUNY Graduate Center.